 Whether you’re a yoga teacher, regular or a yoga beginner it’s important you wear something you feel comfortable and confident in.

 Make sure to choose an outfit that makes you feel your best.
 Choose from full length leggings, ¾ length leggings, shorts, t-shirts, long sleeve tops or even a sportswear playsuit, whatever option offers you stretch and style.

-We might be biased but we’d recommend picking up something from our Intensity by Jena Frumes collection.
-This range offers a wide variety of activewear pieces, in fashion-forward ribbed fabric, providing you with all the flexibility you need.
+We might be biassed but we’d recommend picking up something from our Intensity by Jena Frumes collection.
+This range offers a wide variety of activewear pieces, in fashion-forward ribbed fabric, providing you with all the flexibility you need to start yoga.

-Pair our ‘Advance’ seamless leggings with our ‘Capable’ high neck crop top in shades of khaki and black.
+Pair our seamless leggings with our high neck crop tops.
 This set features classic Bo+Tee branding combined with a high neckline and supportive ribbed underband for a secure fit.
-Switch to our ‘Finesse’ mini shorts for an activewear look that focuses on ease of movement.
+Switch to our mini shorts for an activewear look that focuses on ease of movement.

 For more styling tips check out our Style Guide with Amanda Par.
-As always, remember to tag us @boandtee and show us how you style your workout looks - you might even feature in our ‘Tagged in Bo+Tee’ story!
-Make sure you stay in the loop with our latest collections and be the first to know about new releases by downloading our app today, or by signing up to our exclusive newsletter.
+As always, remember to tag us @boandtee and show us how you style your beginners yoga looks - you might even feature in our ‘Tagged in Bo+Tee’ story!
+Make sure you stay in the loop with our latest collections and be the first to know about new releases by downloading our app today.